gagregrog/node-opencv/README.md

 ###### handleExit()

 A function to run on program exit.
+Returns result from `startVideo`.

 ##### options